wmuldergov/azure-locust/readme.md

 Run distributed [Locust](https://locust.io/) load tests on _Azure Container Instances_.
 It's quick, cheap and scalable!

+During testing, it ran 96 workers over about 2hr 10min and cost ~$15CAD in Azure Credit

 Credit to https://github.com/Lingaro/azure-locust for the base of this code.

 ![Locust Diagram](docs/locust-diagram.png)